 195 km (120 mi.)Percé to Carleton-sur-Mer

-Chaleur Bay really deserves its name (which means heat), which means Carleton-sur-Mer is a perfect place to enjoy outdoor activities: hiking, swimming, relaxing on the beach, camping, etc. A few kilometres away, the town of Nouvelle is home to an important fossil-rich site: Parc national de Migusha.
-Recognized as a UNESCO Heritage Site, the park will take you some 380 million years back in time!
+Chaleur Bay really lives up to its name (chaleur means heat), which makes Carleton-sur-Mer a particularly good place to enjoy outdoor activities: hiking, swimming, relaxing on the beach, camping, etc. A few kilometres away, the town of Nouvelle is home to an important fossil-rich site: Parc national de Migusha.
+Included on the prestigious UNESCO World Heritage List, the park will take you some 380 million years back in time!

 Îles de la Madeleine